neuroscience

 in Science

-Constantina is a strong advocate for supporting women and other underrepresented minorities in Science.
-She is currently a STEM mentor in the New York Academy of Sciences program, teaching Life Sciences to elementary and middle school students in underserved communities throughout NYC.
+She currently serves as a board member of the International Brain Research Organization’s Early Career Committee and the ALBA Network Global Diversity Committee.
+In these roles, she coordinates professional development and mentorship activities, along with grant opportunities, aimed at supporting underrepresented scientists.
+As a STEM mentor in the New York Academy of Sciences, she has taught Life Sciences in underserved communities throughout NYC.
 In 2021, she was voted networking coordinator at the Council of the Rockefeller Inclusive Science Initiative.
-She has also been selected as a Women on Top for mentoring voluntarily women from her home country, Greece.
-She has mentored young female scientists in several programs, such as the Summer Science Research Program at Rockefeller University.
-During her Ph.D., she received a grant from AGAUR (Agency for the Management of University and Research Grants) for a project aiming at supporting underrepresented minorities in science.
-During her undergraduate studies, she joined the initiative Pathways of Life, where she gave support classes to young immigrants from adverse backgrounds (war, extreme poverty, family abuse) coming to Greece for a better life.
+She has also been selected as a Women on Top for voluntarily mentoring women from her home country, Greece.
+She has mentored young female and underrepresented scientists in several programs, such as the Summer Science Research Program at Rockefeller University.
+During her Ph.D., she received a grant from AGAUR (Agency for the Management of University and Research Grants) to promote institutional equality and success for women scientists.
+During her undergraduate studies, she joined the initiative Pathways of Life, where she gave support classes to young immigrants from adverse backgrounds (war, extreme poverty, family abuse).